pacmaninbw/LibraryInventoryTool/README.md

 There are multiple unit tests of the stored procedures and stored functions implemented as stored procedures.
 The estimated lines of code of the unit tests is 425, including comments.

+#Change History
+7/6/2018 - The one large SQL file "SciFiLibraryInventoryLessPKs.sql" has been broken up into 4 separate files:
+LibInvDDL.sql
+LibInvFuncs.sql
+LibInvProcs.sql
+LibInvUnitTests.sql

+I find the code easier to modify and maintain this way.
+The large file will be kept up to date as well.

 # Background
 Two of my hobbies are reading science fiction and designing and coding solutions.
 I decided to combine these for a project;